Three Stress-Inducing Problems with Technology

 Shelby Abbott

 Shelby Abbott is an author, campus minister, and conference speaker on staff with the ministry of Cru.
-His passion for university students has led him to speak at college campuses all over the United States.
+His passion for university students has led him to speak at college campuses all over the United States and author the books Jacked, I Am a Tool (To Help with Your Dating Life), and Pressure Points: A Guide to Navigating Student Stress.
 He and his wife, Rachael, have two daughters and live in Downingtown, Pennsylvania.
-He is Pressure Points: A Guide to Navigating Student Stress and DoubtLess: Because Faith is Hard.

 Add Comment